derpayatz/jl-feinstein/_posts/2019-04-28-cw-holocaust-poem.md

 the summer when I came to visit, when we were both fifteen?<!--more-->

-We used to people-watch commuters at the bus stop, while the world went by, as we held hands and blushed together…
+We used to watch commuters at the bus stop, while the world went by, as we held hands and blushed together…